 Amy R. Marsh has spent her whole life reading fairy tales and fantasy novels, but only the last decade and a half working as a sexologist and hypnotist.
-She lives quietly but restlessly with four cats.
+She’s a neopagan polytheist who lives quietly but restlessly with four cats.
 So now you know.

 Marsh, Amy.
 2017.
 I Was a Hybrid in a Black Brassiere.
 (Poems).
 Self-published.
 MagCloud.